Towards the Detection of Diffusion Model Deepfakes: Introduction

-\section{Introduction}
+\section{\uppercase{Introduction}}

-In the recent past, \acfp{DM} have shown a lot of promise as a method for synthesizing images.
-Such models provide better (or at least similar) performance compared to \acfp{GAN} and enable powerful text-to-image models such as DALL-E 2~\cite{rameshHierarchicalTextconditionalImage2022}, Imagen~\cite{sahariaPhotorealisticTexttoimageDiffusion2022}, and Stable Diffusion~\cite{rombachHighresolutionImageSynthesis2022}.
-Advances in image synthesis have resulted in very high quality images being generated, and humans can hardly tell if a given picture is an actual or artificially generated image (so-called \emph{deepfake})~\cite{nightingaleAIsynthesizedFacesAre2022}.
+\blfootnote{This is the extended version of the paper that was accepted at VISAPP 2024.} In the recent past, \acfp{DM} have shown a lot of promise as a method for synthesizing images.
+Such models provide better (or at least similar) performance compared to \acfp{GAN} and enable powerful text-to-image models such as DALL\textperiodcentered E 2~\cite{rameshHierarchicalTextconditionalImage2022}, Imagen~\cite{sahariaPhotorealisticTexttoimageDiffusion2022}, and Stable Diffusion~\cite{rombachHighresolutionImageSynthesis2022}.
+Advances in image synthesis have resulted in very high-quality images being generated, and humans can hardly tell if a given picture is an actual or artificially generated image (so-called \emph{deepfake})~\cite{nightingaleAIsynthesizedFacesAre2022}.
 This progress has many implications in practice and poses a danger to our digital society: Deepfakes can be used for disinformation campaigns, as such images appear particularly credible due to their sensory comprehensibility.
 Disinformation aims to discredit opponents in public perception, to create sentiment for or against certain social groups, and thus influence public opinion.
-In their effect, deepfakes lead to an erosion of trust in institutions or individuals, support conspiracy theories, and promote a fundamental political camp formation.
-Despite the importance of this topic, there is only a limited amount of research on effective deepfake detection.
-Previous work on the detection of \ac{GAN}-generated images (e.g.,~\cite{wangCNNgeneratedImagesAre2020, gragnanielloAreGANGenerated2021, mandelliDetectingGANgeneratedImages2022}) showed promising results, but it remains unclear if any of these methods are effective against \ac{DM}-generated images.
+In effect, deepfakes lead to an erosion of trust in institutions or individuals, support conspiracy theories, and promote a fundamental political camp formation. \ac{DM}-based text-to-image models entail particular risks, since an adversary can specifically create images supporting their narrative, with very little technical knowledge required.
+A recent example of public deception featuring \ac{DM}-generated images---although without malicious intent---is the depiction of Pope Francis in a puffer jacket~\cite{huangWhyPopeFrancis2023}.
+Despite the growing concern about deepfakes and the continuous improvement of \acp{DM}, there is only a limited amount of research on their detection.

-In this paper, we present the first look at detection methods for \ac{DM}-generated media.
-We tackle the problem from two different angles.
-On the one hand, we investigate whether \ac{DM}-generated images can be effectively detected by existing methods that claim to be universal.
-We study ten models in total, five \acp{GAN} and five \acp{DM}.
-We find that existing detection methods suffer from severe performance degradation when applied to \ac{DM}-generated images, with the \ac{AUROC} metric dropping by 15.2\% on average compared to \acp{GAN}.
-These results hint at a structural difference between synthetic images generated by \acp{GAN} and \acp{DM}.
-We show that existing detection methods can be drastically improved by re-training them on \ac{DM}-generated images.
-Interestingly, detectors trained on \ac{DM}-generated images perform better on \ac{GAN}-generated images than vice versa.
-Our results suggest that recognizing \ac{DM}-generated images is a more difficult task than recognizing \ac{GAN} images.